WardSylvester/counting_sort/ReadMe.txt

 Good at sorting small integers with multiple counts.

 Disadvantages:
-Not very efficient when integers in input are very large, lots of unneeded space used Cannot sort floats.
+Not very efficient when integers in input are very large, lots of unneeded space used.
+Cannot sort floats.
-Uses auxillary memory
+Uses auxillary memory.

 Alogorithm: